 How should I go about applying for financial aid?

 To apply for financial aid, students and families must complete the FAFSA (Free Application for Federal Student Aid) to apply for federal aid, and families are strongly encouraged to complete the CSS Profile to receive consideration for all aid programs.
-The deadline for applying for financial aid is March 1.
+The priority deadline for applying for financial aid is February 1 with a final deadline of March 1.
 The Office of Financial Aid will contact the applicant should any additional information be needed.

 When and how will I receive my admission decision?